adampaquette/Sonarqube-Coverlet-NetCore-Example/README.md

 *How to run this example*

+- Run AnalyseWithGlobalTools.bat in src folder Or
-- Run Analyse.bat in src folder
+- Run AnalyseWithNugetTools.bat in src folder Or
+- Run dotnet cake -target=CoreTests

 *More information*